SammmmW/Games-development-coursework/README.md

 - Sprites
 - Every .meta file (don't go in folders)
 Additionally, for the AI to work you will need to import Unity's AI Navigation package, as this folder is also too big to upload to Github
+Various assets are far too large to fit on github, and have been included in a OneDrive folder that should be accessible